Publish and download artifacts in Azure Pipelines

 By default, the Download Pipeline Artifact task downloads files to

 $(Pipeline.Workspace).
 This is the default and recommended path for all types of artifacts.

 File matching patterns for the Download Build Artifacts task are expected to start with (or match) the artifact name, regardless if a specific artifact was specified or not.
 In the Download Pipeline Artifact task, patterns should not include the artifact name when an artifact name has already been specified.
-See single artifact selection for more details.
+For more information, see single artifact selection.

 Not currently, but this feature is planned.

 Build artifacts are the files generated by your build.
 See Build Artifacts to learn more about how to publish and consume your build artifacts.